davadazaita/davadazaita/README.md

 ## Think It.
-The pilot wants a helicopter clean version.
+The pilot wants a clean version of the helicopter.

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/bc5c1416-9ec8-4a95-8726-0e24b47ca41b" />